decentrio/gateway/README.md

 #  block range will define type of nodes:
 #  - [1, 1000]: Subnode with specified block range
 #  - [1, 0]: Subnode with specified block range to the latest block (for querying without specifying block height)
+#  - [1000]: Subnode with a range of latest 1000 blocks

 #  List of sub nodes, with endpoints and port ranges.
 upstream: